-The latent bottleneck structure and GRL have several important implications for inference, conditional generation, and uncertainty quantification.
-These implications are discussed here, and demonstrated through the case studies presented in Section \ref{section:case_studies}.
-The main objective of the approach is to ensure that the known physics are properly utilized.
-Variability in the generative factors will be preferentially captured by the physics-grounded subset of the latent variables.
-The corresponding posterior distribution will be influenced by the domain and class contributions to the measured response, allowing for domain and class influences to be interpreted through their impact on the physics-grounded latent variables.
-A consequence of this behavior is that the posterior over physics-grounded latent variables will not necessarily be accurate, in the sense of a point estimate of a physical quantity obtained from the posterior being close to the underlying "true" value.
-This is also in part due to the data-driven component of the decoder, which yields a constant but not necessarily zero prediction when domain or class influences are not present in the measured response.
+The main objective of the approach is to ensure that the known physics are properly utilized, which we interpret as variability in the generative factors being preferentially captured by the physics-grounded subset of the latent variables.
+As a result, the posterior distribution of the physics-grounded latent variables will be influenced by the domain and class contributions to the measured response, allowing for domain and class influences to be interpreted in terms of their effect on the physics-grounded latent variables.
+Therefore, the posterior over physics-grounded latent variables might not necessarily be accurate in the sense of a point estimate of a physical quantity obtained from the posterior being close to the underlying ``true value''.
+This is also in part due to the data-driven component of the decoder, which can yield a constant but not necessarily zero prediction when domain or class influences are not present in the measured response.